cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

 ### S3 files

-If your input dataset is a list of files such as images/videos in an s3 directory, you can define `file_path_lister` in your request payload to generate a list of S3 file paths, break them up into batches of size `file_path_lister.batch_size` and send the list of s3 file paths to your workers.
+If your input dataset is a list of files such as images/videos in an s3 directory, you can define `file_path_lister` in your request payload to generate a list of S3 file paths.
+The list of s3 file paths will be broken up into batches of size `file_path_lister.batch_size`.
 Make sure that the total size of a batch is less than 256 KiB.

 Upon receiving `file_path_lister` your Batch API will iterate through the `file_path_lister.s3_paths` and generate a collection of s3 files.
 If any of the s3 paths are prefixes, it will add all s3 files in that prefix to the collection of s3 files.
 You can specify a list of glob patterns with `file_path_lister.includes` to only include s3 files in the collection that match at least one of the glob patterns.
 After the include filters run (if they are specified), you can use `file_path_lister.excludes` to remove s3 files from the collection that match at least one of the glob patterns.
 You can use dry run to list out which s3 files will be processed to test out the glob patterns.

-This submission pattern can be useful in the following scenarios (not all inclusive):
+This submission pattern can be useful in the following scenarios:

 - you have a list of images/videos in an s3 directory
 - each s3 file represents a single sample or a small number of samples